 Carl Sagan’s Study

 The tour continues past Carl Sagan’s study, a contemporary cottage perched over the gorge.
-Walk over the Cornell Height’s Suspension Bridge that sits 150 feet over Fall Creek.
-This iconic bridge is, not suprisingly, the site of many a marriage proposal.
-Look down to see the old hydropower plant from the 1920’s – a sure sign that Cornell was on the cutting edge of sustainable energy nearly a hundred years ago.
+Walk over the Cornell Height’s Suspension Bridge which sits 150 feet over Fall Creek.
+This iconic bridge is, not surprisingly, the site of many a marriage proposal.
+Look down to see the old hydropower plant from the 1920s – a sure sign that Cornell was on the cutting edge of sustainable energy nearly a hundred years ago.

 Of course, no visit to Ithaca is complete without a walk to the base of the bewitching Ithaca Falls.
 But, please heed the warnings about NO Swimming here.
 It’s easy to underestimate the force of the water until too late.
 As a Cornell Police rescue diver states, “Even as a highly trained, properly equipped professional diver, I wouldn’t swim there if I did not have to recover a body.”
-Tours from $40 per person, can customize for groups, check website for tours and rates.
+Waterfall Hikes and Driving Tours from $39pp.

 The Experience!
 The Finger Lakes Waterfall Tour is one of the Getaway Maven’s recommended Best Places to Propose in New York State.